 Show your European Health Insurance Card and ID at the appointment.
 This will enable you to obtain treatment in most areas free of charge.

 You can see a specialist if you have a general practitioner´s referral.
 You should check this in advance with the specialist.
 Private hospitals may have varying practices with respect to referrals.
 In order to obtain treatment at the co-pay rate, the specialist must be approved by the ASL.
 You pay a co-pay fee, which can vary locally, for appointments with specialists and for laboratory tests.
-Certain special groups, such as children under the age of 6, can be treated free.

 Public dental services are available in Italy only on a very limited basis, and the use of private services is very common.
 In rare cases, it is possible to consult a dentist at a SSN-operated hospital or a health centre managed by the ASL, but a doctor´s referral is usually needed to obtain treatment.
 You can ask the ALS office about the possibility to obtain treatment.